Sonnet 586

 Love is a promise written in thin air

-Sweet slender lines of might beyond compare
+Sweet slender lines of strength beyond compare

-Surviving here all vellum, slate and bronze.
+Outlasting vellum, slate and burnished bronze.

-Yet what I write for you here matters not,
+Still what I write for you here matters not,

 Your essence shuns the reach of mortal hand

-And though I strive, I ever grasp but naught;
+And though I strive, I ever grasp but naught—

 Love is a covenant graved in Heaven’s blue